-Louis K. Meisel is vice chair of Concert Artist’s Guild, and on the boards of Pro Musicis, and Pianofest.
+Louis K. Meisel is vice chair of Concert Artist’s Guild, and on the boards of Pro Musicis, and Pianofest, and an avid supporter of New World Symphony in Miami Beach.
 He is the Classical Music Curator of the Parrish Museum in Watermill Southampton where he presents eight classical recitals each year, four in May and four in October.
 He represents, presents, promotes and assists Classical Musicians in their careers pro bono.
-Louis and Susan Meisel present 15 to 30 concerts and recitals a year both in their Loft and gallery, as well as at concert halls in New York city and vicinity while inventing new venues for the Classical discipline.
+Louis and Susan Meisel present over 30 concerts and recitals a year both in their Loft and gallery, and in their homes in Sagaponack and Miami Beach as well as at concert halls in New York city and vicinity while inventing new venues for the Classical discipline.

 This Steinway Centennial Rosewood Concert Grand is owned by Louis K. Meisel and is located in the gallery for concert use.